Itapemirim, Espírito Santo, Brazil: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

 A plug adapter that supports outlet types C and N. Ensure that you choose the correct kind.
-A lot of adapters available are simply plug changers and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one should be appropriate for most locations.
+Many adapters available online are simply plugs and require your electronics to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one works in most areas.

 What to do in Itapemirim, Espírito Santo, Brazil